AllanKoder/Lethal-Terminal/README.md

 ### Starting out tutorial

-1. Run the executable
+1. Run the executable, `lethal_terminal.exe`
+    - Ensure that there is a `config.json` file in the same directory
-1. Keep the UI open on one half of the screen and the other hald is a text editor
+1. Keep the UI open on one half of the screen and the other half is a text editor
-1. Press `t+enter` in the text editor to begin `Terminal` state
+1. Press `t+enter` in the text editor to begin **Terminal** state
-1. Mess around with various states like `a` to add a trap
+1. Mess around with various states like `a` to add a trap, in the `Add Trap`
 1. After adding a trap, notice that you will start to type the list of traps automatically
+1. Next, go to `Insert Text` state, by pressing `i` in the **Terminal** State
+    - Start typing whatever you want now
-1. Even while traps are being automatically
+1. Even while traps are being automatically written, you can still write whatever you want
+    - Experiment with the text insertion
+1. To return from insert text back to **Terminal** state, press `control + c`
+1. You got the basics down, now mess around with the other states!

 ## Development

 debugging

 log levels

+## Known Issues

+These are the problems which are known but are tricky to fix at the moment:

+- Holding down a macro may result in misprints
+    - Example: Holding `s + s` in **Terminal** state will result in inputs like `siwthc` instead of `switch`
+- While the system is automatically typing traps, there is a small chance that your input will be written when it's not supposed to
+    - Example: system types `a1 a2 a3 a4`, user enters `Text` mode and holds down the key `b`, the terminal output may be `a1 a2 ba3 a4`